50 Meaningful December Traditions for Families

 11. Go Green.
 Use only recycled wrapping paper, brown paper with kids’ drawings, or newspaper decorated with stickers.
 Wrap them all in ribbons galore.

 12. Share your tradition with your friends.
-Have an annual Chanuka, Kwanzaa, or tree trimming party.
+Have an annual tree trimming party.
 Or celebrate the Winter Solstice with a candlelit dinner, a roaring fire, and a night walk under the stars.
+Or make latkes and homemade applesauce to enjoy as you watch the candles in the menorahs light up the night.

 13. Connect.
 Go gift shopping with each child separately for other family members, but make a point of connecting to that child.
 Take her to lunch, encourage her to try on clothes and buy her something she covets (wrap it and give it later, of course).
 Make sure your conversation in the car is really special.
 She'll remember these dates for the rest of her life.